Skip to main content

 Timing Diagram (Part 1 - No Overlap Movement)

-When I search in Google for " timing diagram ", I found a lot of results about electrical timing diagram software but they're not about what I'm going to tell.
-Timing Diagram in my meaning is a tool that represents the sequences of movement of mechanisms.
-It is a very useful diagram for mechanical design engineers to understand how each part of the machine works together. " By properly design the timing diagram, we can make machine moves smoother even at higher speed. " We often draw the timing diagram using cam angle (in degree) in horizontal axis and use the movement of mechanism (in mm) in vertical axis.
-From the timing diagram, we can find the opportunity to reduce the acceleration (force) of the moving parts so as to reduce the wear in machine.
-Experience shows that a lot of mechanisms have been designed without using "overlap" movement.
-This makes the machine parts move from one point to another point in short period.
-But if we provide
+When you search Google for " timing diagram ", you typically find results about electrical timing diagram software for digital logic or PLC programming.
+However, in the context of Mechanical Machine Design , a Timing Diagram is a critical tool that represents the sequential movement of mechanisms.
+It is an essential visualization for engineers to understand how each part of an industrial automation system works in synchronization.
+By properly designing the timing diagram, we can make machine moves smoother even at higher speeds, significantly reducing operational costs.
+We typically draw the timing diagram using the Cam Angle (degrees) on the horizontal axis and the Mechanism Movement (mm) on the vertical axis.
+The Goal: Reducing Wear and Maintenance Costs From the timing diagram, we can identify opportunities to reduce the acceleration (and thus the inertial force) of moving parts.
+Experience shows that many mechanisms are designed wi...

 Standards of limits and fits for mating parts (Part 2)